DANIELA EDBURG is a Mexican artist born in Texas in 1975. She studied Visual Arts in the San Carlos Academy in Mexico City.

 Seeking to create connections from feeling out of place, Daniela has done artist residencies in Iceland, Spain, France, the Rocky Mountains of Canada and the United States, thanks to the repeated support of the National Fund for Culture and the Arts, the support of the Museé du Quai Branly, the Art Museum of Denver and independent spaces such as Cherryhurst House.

-Among her most recent group exhibitions are Mi Tierra, Contemporary Artists Explore Place at the Denver Art Museum, Point / Counterpoint: Contemporary Mexican Photography at the Museum of Photographic Arts in San Diego and Uncontainable Portraits at the Museum of Fine Arts Boston.
+Among her most recent group exhibitions are SHE at Elizabeth Houston Gallery in New York, Mi Tierra, Contemporary Artists Explore Place at the Denver Art Museum and Point / Counterpoint: Contemporary Mexican Photography at the Museum of Photographic Arts in San Diego.

 Her work has been acquired for public collections such as the Collection of the Art Museum of the Americas in Washington D.C, the Museum of Latin American Art in California, the Museum of Fine Arts Boston and the Astrup Fearnley Museet in Oslo, Norway.